We arrived in our new host country on the 6th of January – full summer. Yes, in the southern hemisphere the seasons are reversed.

 The most pounding thought is that we have moved to the end of the world… or almost.
 One of the farthest places on earth.

 And a feeling of isolation emerges (The Big Island).
-The weird description that here in Australia we are down under.
+The weird description is that here in Australia we are down under.
 And we literally are!
-This must be the reason for a headache I have for the first few days.
+This must be the reason for the headache I have had for the first few days.
 That, and the 9 hours’ time difference with Europe, from where we departed.

 Anyway, we decided to move, we packed and here we are.

 We put away the initial feeling of disorientation to support our children.
 They are part of the reason we decided to move down here.